superseriousbusiness/gotosocial/docs/api/ratelimiting.md

 # Rate Limit

-To mitigate abuse + scraping of your instance, an IP-based HTTP rate limit is in place.
+To mitigate abuse + scraping of your instance, IP-based HTTP rate limiting is in place.

-This rate limit applies not just to the API, but to all requests (web, federation, etc).
+There are separate rate limiters configured for different groupings of endpoints.
+In other words, being rate limited for one part of the API doesn't necessarily mean you will be rate limited for other parts.
+Each entry in the following list has a separate rate limiter:

+- `/users/*` and `/emoji/*` - ActivityPub (s2s) endpoints.
+- `/auth/*` and `/oauth/*` - Sign in + OAUTH token requests.
+- `/fileserver/*` - Media attachments, emojis, etc.
+- `/nodeinfo/*` - NodeInfo endpoint(s).
+- `/.well-known/*` - webfinger + nodeinfo requests.

-By default, a maximum of 1000 requests in a 5 minute time window are allowed.
+By default, each rate limiter allows a maximum of 300 requests in a 5 minute time window: 1 request per second per client IP address.

 Every response will include the current status of the rate limit with the following headers: